AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUndoRedo/UndoActions.md

 IUndoRedo.UndoActions Method
 ============================
-AutomationML 2.1 APIGets all command names of the actions in the undo stack for the provided CAEX document.
+Gets all command names of the actions in the undo stack for the provided CAEX document.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)